foxBMS/foxbms-2/docs/software/modules/driver/afe/adi/adi_ades1830.rst

 - a ``uint16_t`` pointer.
-  As commands sent to the AFE are made out of 2 bytes, it must point to two bytes, corresponding to the used command as defined in the data sheet.
+  As commands sent to the AFE are made out of 2 bytes, it must point to two bytes, corresponding to the used command as defined in the datasheet.
   One of the commands defined as explained above must be used.
 - a pointer to the ``ADI_STATE_s`` structure.